Pop Goes the Easel: Production notes

 The title of the film Pop Goes the Easel is a pun on the nursery rhyme "Pop Goes the Weasel", which is used for the one and only time as the opening theme.
 The film also ends with the tune, as with the ending of Punch Drunks.
 It was filmed on February 6–11, 1935.

 The two girls playing hopscotch on the sidewalk are Larry Fine's daughter, Phyllis (who died in 1989 at age 60) and Moe Howard's daughter, Joan (Who died in 2021 at the age of 94).

-The two girls are playing hopscotch in front of 107 North Larchmont Blvd in Los Angeles.

 A colorized version of Pop Goes the Easel was released in 2006 as part of the DVD collection entitled "Stooges on the Run".

 According to the updated version of the book The Three Stooges Scrapbook, there was an alternate clay fight in the script by Jules White.
 It was listed as unused or edited.
 A careful viewer of the clay fight can see some places where the two clay battles were filmed and edited to make one battle.
 Differences include: The female model is standing in the foreground close to the screen at the beginning, but when she's hit with clay she's standing in front of the windows.
 She's brunette throughout the whole short, but at the ending, her hair is blonde.
 As the Stooges walk through the studio, there are spots on the wall made from clay.
 The officer who was chasing them is out cold and struck with a piece of clay, but later is shown getting his toupee knocked off his head (from a thrown piece) as he is throwing clay.